c9/docs.c9.io/src/workflows/writing_nodejs_hello_world.md

     http.createServer(function (req, res) {
         res.writeHead(200, {'Content-Type': 'text/plain'});
         res.end('Hello World\n');
-    }).listen(process.env.PORT);
+    }).listen(process.env.PORT, process.env.IP);

 What you just wrote is a Node.js HTTP server that returns a simple 'Hello World' page for every request.
 In short, you are creating an HTTP server with a callback function that is called for each request.

 In the callback function, you create a response with a status code of `200` (indicating that the request was fulfilled successfully) and the message "Hello World".
-Finally, you specify which port the server listens to.
-When Node.js projects run within Cloud9 IDE, you can retrieve the port information with the `process.env.PORT` variable.
+Finally, you specify which port and IP address the server runs on.
+When Cloud9 IDE runs servers, you set and retrieve the IP address and port number with the `process.env.IP` and `process.env.PORT` variables.

 #### Running your program